bigDataNCloud/classResources/README.md

 * notebooks: Jupyter notebooks
 * sh: home for BASH shell scripts
 * data: where the shell scripts download data to
-* bigQuerySchemas: table schemas for use with Google Big Query
+* schemas/bigQuery: table schemas for use with Google Big Query
-* pubSubSchemas: data schemas for use with Google Cloud Pub/Sub
+* schemas/pubSub: data schemas for use with Google Cloud Pub/Sub
 * python: Python code

 ## Obtaining the Class Resources